eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/exchange.rst

 Small Example
 -------------

-Putting it all together we can create the following code for writing data of the type DataType:
+Putting it all together, we can create the following code for writing data of the type DataType:

 .. code:: C++